markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 ## Policies to manage the Copilot key

-Policies are available to configure the target app of the Copilot hardware key.
+Policies are available so admins can configure the target app of the Copilot hardware key.
 For more information, see [WindowsAI Policy CSP](mdm/policy-csp-windowsai.md).

 To configure the Copilot key, use the following policy: